Edit Content

 · Restrict Robocalls: You must give consent before a company can contact you via an automated system (robocall).
 If Comenity Bank or its debt collectors are using robocalls to contact you without your permission, they may be violating the law.

 · Revoke Consent: Even if you initially gave permission for robocalls, you can revoke that consent at any time.
-Once revoked, they are required to stop using automated calls to contact you.
+Once revoked, they are required to stop using automated calls and text messages to contact you.

 How to Stop Comenity Bank’s Harassment